-(C) A notice of appeal for an appeal filed with the board of tax appeals shall contain a short and plain statement of the claimed errors in the decision of the municipal board of appeal showing that the appellant is entitled to relief and a demand for the relief to which the appellant claims to be entitled.
+(C) A notice of appeal for an appeal filed with the board of tax appeals shall contain a short and plain statement of the claimed errors in the final determination of the local board of tax review showing that the appellant is entitled to relief and a demand for the relief to which the appellant claims to be entitled.
 An appellant may amend the notice of appeal once as a matter of course within sixty days after the certification of the transcript.
 Otherwise, an appellant may amend the notice of appeal only after receiving leave of the board or the written consent of each adverse party.
 Leave of the board shall be freely given when justice so requires.

 (E) If an issue being appealed under this section is addressed in a municipal corporation's ordinance or regulation, the tax administrator, upon the request of the board of tax appeals, shall provide a copy of the ordinance or regulation to the board of tax appeals.

 Amended by 130th General Assembly File No. TBD, HB 5, §1, eff.
 3/23/2015, op.
 1/1/2016.

 Amended by 130th General Assembly File No. 37, HB 138, §1, eff.
 10/11/2013.